jsdelivrbot/JeustoBot-1/CommunityRules.md

 DJ Rules
 ----
-Only Electronic music in normal time, they may be some events that allow other genres
+Only Electronic music are allowed in normal time

-Song length limit: 6 minutes, auto skip for anything longer
+Song length limit is 6 minutes, the song will be skipped if it's longer

 Mixes are not allowed (mashups and remixes are not mixes!)

 No AutoJoin or Anti-Afk

-No NSFW content allowed (nudity, gore..)
+No NSFW content or troll songs allowed (nudity, gore...)

 Avoid overplayed songs (list: https://git.io/vKBj2)